GradyMoran/challonge2csv/README.md

 Due to python's csv module's incompatability with non-ascii characters on some systems (it appears?) tournaments with player names containing unicode characters may crash the scripts. xlsx mode will work fine.

 Some effort is made to normalize player names.
-Capitalization is ignored, and names with "sponsors" in the form `Team | Player` will count as `player` for the purpose of recording results.
+Capitalization is standardized, and names with "sponsors" in the form `Team | player` will count as `Player` for the purpose of recording results.
 If players use multiple names throughout the season the script will just identify them as multiple players.

 ## TODO: